intagaming/video-scripts/token-storage.md

 Token set in a HttpOnly Cookie.

 Then, on the Spotify API, you would take the token out from the Token Cookie and use them to authorize the request.
-Mission accomplished.
+Mission accomplished, simple enough.

-Now, this intermediate server is another point of failure in the system.
-This server comes with a plethora of its own security and availability concerns.
-It would take some effort to get this server running; it's not just an empty server, it has the logic to do the Google OAuth token exchange, which is usually done through some kind of Google OAuth SDK.
+Now, using this intermediate server is kinda an anti pattern, because the Authorization Code flow that's used for your Spotify app is supposed to be between the Public Client (the Spotify app on your browser) and Google, but now another party is also getting involved.
+And if you know OAuth, you would also know that the Refresh Token is strictly only allowed to be exchanged between the Client and the Authorization Server, so that's not good.
+But you insisted to use Cookie anyway, right?

-And you must also have the authority to modify the Spotify API, which if you don't have consent to do, then this plan can go into the bin.
+And if you don't have the authority to modify the Spotify API **or** your service Spotify uses any third party API that don't support Cookie and requires the Google access token explicitly, then this plan can go into the bin.

 As an added bonus, the Spotify app on Android or iOS doesn't have Cookie, so the Spotify API now has to fallback to the normal way.
-Is this an effort or not?
+Is this an effort or no?

 ### Conclusion

-... mentions the mobile api thing
+So there you have it.
+2 methods of storing tokens on the browser, and you decide if Cookie is worth your effort.

+Don't forget that Mobile applications don't have Cookie, so if your API is something like the Spotify API, I hope the choice is easy for you.

+_shows Spotify Web API authentication section image_

 ---